This post may contain affiliate links. Please read our disclosure policy.

 I mentioned at the beginning that I love to serve this cauliflower au gratin with Thanksgiving dinner.
 It is really tasty with any kind of meat, from garlicky steak bites to a simple baked chicken breast.

-What is au gratin?
+What is cauliflower au gratin?

 Cauliflower au Gratin